 First things first: during the party, what are you and your guests going to do?
 Of course, socializing is always the main focus at a party, but it is nice to have some different activities in mind to help encourage the fun!
 Here are some festive fall ideas:

 If you have a yard, purchase a fire pit or create your own with a shovel, dirt, and rocks!
 Once it gets dark, gather everyone around to tell campfire stories.

 … isn’t just for children.
 Round up a few decks of cards and get everyone in on a lighthearted round of Slapjack or Spades.
 Apples to Apples, Pictionary, or Charades always ensure laughter among all in attendance.
 Plus, they are very conducive to large, hard-to-organize groups.

-- Watch something!
-Grab a bunch of comfy blankets, organize everyone on the couch or on pillows on the floor, and turn on the TV!
-I know my hubby and his friends LOVE to watch football; my girlfriends and I enjoy binging on old 90’s movies.
-Either way, once you decide on what to watch, just keep the volume to a comfortable level to ensure conversation is not hindered!
+I know my hubby and his friends LOVE to watch football.
+However, my girlfriends and I enjoy binging on old 90’s movies.
+Either way, once you decide on what to watch, just keep the volume to a comfortable level to ensure the conversation is not hindered!

 … if your friends are up for an active afternoon!
 Organize into evenly matched groups and get competitive!
 For a mixed-gender group, try a friendly game of two-hand-touch or flag (instead of tackling).

 Then, when you feel a lull in the excitement during your event, announce to everyone that you’ve hidden items and whoever finds the most wins a prize!
 To add some difficulty, wait until the sun sets and use small flashlights (or turn off the lights inside!)

 Instead of serving everyone their drinks from the refrigerator, set up a convenient, customizable beverage bar!
-Here are some suggestions of what you’ll need to get started:
+Here are some suggestions for what you’ll need to get started: